Wherein we meet Clan Mother Audrey Brant who recounts the ominous birth of William and Rebecca Hallett

 As the English are fond of saying, Poppycock.

 Contented that two of our own had married into the prestige of being a Hallett of New York, they did the sensible thing to ensure the birth of their baby was going to be in the traditional way.
 It was a great comfort to me that even within the halls of New York high society the Mohawks were finally making headway in educating the Americans on civilized customs and behaviors.

 Rose, the daughter-in-law and my second grand-niece, began to call out in pain.
 Her baby was close.
 Sweat beaded across her brow, and her breaths came out in a rasp.
 I instructed the burning of Seneca grass and sage to calm her.
 The bedroom was thick with it.

-Rose sipped from willow and white pine tea that was common during the birthing, wincing whether from the taste or the heat, I was unsure.
+Rose had been given the willow and white pine tea that was common during the birthing.
 It helped for the most part but her pains were strong.
-They raged as powerful as the storm outside.
+They raged as strong as the storm outside.
 Indeed, the very walls of the great Hallett familial home seemed to rattle along with Rose’s birthing pangs, the two of them caught in a horrifying rhythmic dance.
 When the storm relented, Rose cried out in agony; when she settled, the storm outside raged and rattled the house again.
 It did everything to shake our nerves.

-The other mid-wives, some Clan Mothers from other clans, tended to Rose as best they could – wiping her brow and gripping her hands to guide her through the waves of it.
-I was sure from Rose’s perspective she was going through the worst pain imaginable, but having seen many of these, I thought it a relatively easy birth.
+The other mid-wives, some Clan Mothers from other clans, tended to Rose as best they could – wiping her brow and guiding her through the waves of it.
+I was sure from Rose’s perspective she was going through the worst pain imaginable, but having seen many of these, I knew it was a relatively easy birth.